 Fall 1005: West Portage Falls – The Thyatians are shocked when the citadels of West Portage on the Isle of Dawn fall to Alphatian troops.
 It stiffens their resolve to recapture their fighting spirit.
 Some militant Senators call for the confiscation of estates of socialites like Helena Agapi to put towards the war effort, since they accuse them of dissipating Thyatian resolve.

 Fall 1005: Nomads Invade Darokin – In a surprise attack, The Master's forces invade western Darokin and quickly capture the city of Akesoli before marching on towards Akkoros.
 The Master claims he is the instrument of Bogdozan's will on Mystara.

-Winter 1005: The Master Hammered – The Master falls at the hands of Darokin adventurers.
+Winter 1005: The Master Hammered – The Master falls at the hands of Daro adventurers calling themselves the "Raven's Companions."
 In the aftermath, a vengeful meteor slams into southern Glantri and northern Darokin.
 The Principalities of Caurenze and Erewan in Glantri are devastated and the resulting ash cloud threatens the harvest in Darokin.
-Rumor has it that Darokin adventurers brought The Master down and the meteor may have been hurled by The Master's vengeful patron.
+Some speculate that the meteor may have been hurled by The Master's vengeful patron.

 Spring 1006: The Master Retreats – With the loss of The Master, his forces retreat in the face of Darokin's army and their elvish, Traldaran and dwarven allies.

 Spring 1006: Sabotage in Alphatia – Glantrian patriots make their way to Alphatia to conduct sabotage campaigns in the Alphatian capital of Sundsvall.
 The damage is negligible, but the Alphatians are troubled.
 Some of the Alphatian Council of Wizards accuse Etienne d'Amberville of organizing the attacks.